Log in

 Headmaster: Mr P Moss, BA

-The School has three boarding houses one for girls, one for boys and a mixed boarding house for the younger children.
+The School has three boarding houses: one for girls, one for boys and a mixed boarding house for the younger children.
 Each boarding house has a team of resident Houseparents, Tutors and a resident matron.
 The school also has a dedicated Flexi-boarding house offering day pupils the opportunity to board on an occasional basis.

-A wide range of additional activities and clubs are also available: art, chess, Christian unions, fencing, football, gymnastics, dance, nature time and origami to name but a few.
+A wide range of additional activities and clubs are also available: art, chess, Christian unions, fencing, football, gymnastics, dance, nature time and origami, to name but a few.

-With a Prep School population of 323, the sense of family-like community is developed in such a way that it is possible for every child to know each other and to be individually known, valued and cared about.
-The Prep School offers Academic, All-Rounder, Art, Drama, Music and Sports scholarships at 11+ and educates the Choristers who sing Evensong at Tewkesbury Abbey.
+With a Prep School population of 316, the sense of family-like community is developed in such a way that it is possible for every child to know each other and to be individually known, valued and cared about.

 Charitable status.
 Dean Close School is a Registered Charity, number 1086829.
 It exists to provide education for children.